jadecobra/python_tdd_exercises/source/truth table 03: logical disjunction.rst

 * ``False`` is ``False``
 * ``True`` is ``True``
 * ``return True if x else y`` can be rewritten as ``return x`` if ``x`` evaluates to ``True``
-* when there are multiple outcomes we only need to write the condition for the special case and use ``else`` for the others
+* when there are multiple outcomes I only need to write the condition for the special case and use ``else`` for the others